thothom/thothom.com/docs/overview/connections.md

 ### `namingStrategy`

-This is were Techmmunity Compass starts to bright!
+This is were Techmmunity Cosmos starts to bright!
 This config will format every name of your entities, columns and in the future, indexes and more!

 Accepted values: `"camelCase"`, `"PascalCase"`, `"snake_case"`, `"kebab-case"`, `"UPPER_CASE"`, and a custom function, like this: `(name: string) => string`.